On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Introduction

 \section{Introduction}

 Finite dimensional inverse problems are ubiquitous in the computational sciences as they naturally appear in a plethora of applications.
-An incomplete list of examples includes most types of computational imaging \cite{adcock2021compressive, bouman2022foundations, barrett2013foundations}, matrix completion \cite{candes2012exact}, parametric PDEs/system identification \cite{adcock2022sparse}, phase retrieval \cite{shechtman2015phase, candes2013phaselift, fannjiang2020numerics}, quantized sampling \cite{4558487} etc. Most often, we can express these problems using the following general model:

-Here $x$ represents the signal of interest, while $e$ represents the noise.
+An incomplete list of examples includes most types of computational imaging \cite{adcock2021compressive, bouman2022foundations, barrett2013foundations}, matrix completion \cite{candes2012exact}, parametric PDEs/system identification \cite{adcock2022sparse}, phase retrieval \cite{shechtman2015phase, candes2013phaselift, fannjiang2020numerics}, quantized sampling \cite{4558487} etc. Most often, we can express these problems using the following general model: Here $x$ represents the signal of interest, while $e$ represents the noise.
 The sets $\mathcal{M}_1$ and $\mathcal{E}$ describe the signals of interest and the potential noise, respectively.
-The function $F \colon \X\times \mathcal{E} \to \C^m$ models the forward process, and is deliberately kept general to encompass many known models.
+The function $F \colon \mathcal{M}_1\times \mathcal{E} \to \mathcal{M}_2^{\E}$ models the forward process, and is deliberately kept general to encompass many known models.
 Examples include

-where $G \colon \C^N \to \C^m$ is a linear or non-linear forward map, and the dimension of the set $\mathcal{E}$ depends on the considered model in such a way that the point-wise multiplication $\odot$ is defined.
+where $G \colon \mathcal{M}_1 \to \mathcal{M}_2$ is a linear or non-linear forward map, and the dimension of the set $\mathcal{E}$ depends on the considered model in such a way that the point-wise multiplication $\odot$ is defined.